-Most of our volunteers help with food distribution on one of the days that we are open to serve clients.
-Volunteers typically arrive one to two hours ahead of time to assemble family-sized food boxes and to prepare the office before opening for clients.
+Volunteers help with food distribution on the days we are open to serve clients.
+They typically arrive one hour ahead of time to assemble family-sized food boxes and to prepare the office before opening for clients.

 In addition to those who volunteer their time at the Whitney Food Bank, other members of the community help by organizing food collection and fundraiser events and by participating in the annual Food Drive held each November.

-Drivers are needed to pickup donations of food, diapers, empty boxes, bags and more.
+Drivers pickup donations of food, diapers, empty boxes, bags and more.

 Warehouse workers are needed to help with food distribution.
 This work involves the following: